ibm-ecm/ibm-content-assistant-client-managed-software/scripts/README.rst

     The LoadImages script helps you load the IBM Content Assistant images into your private image registry.
 This script automates the loading of images for Offline CNCF and Airgap for OCP.
 - MustGather
     The MustGather script helps you gather information about your IBM Content Assistant deployment.
 This script automates the collection of logs, configuration files, and other diagnostic information to help troubleshoot issues with your IBM Content Assistant Install.
+- Upgrade Deployment
+    The Upgrade Deployment Script helps you upgrade an existing IBM Content Assistant deployment to a newer version.
+This script automates the upgrade process and simplifies the management of IBM Content Assistant deployments.

 Prerequisites